LGrunewa7301/LGrunewa7301.github.io/Linnea-main.md

 ## Food Processing

-How will we cook this food, though?
+How will we cook our food?
 We can seperate grubs into oil and flour, which allows us to make all sorts of things.
 We can also send in spices as light cargo with other shipments.
-Baking food is going to be a main way of cooking, because low gravity means no frying or boiling due to safety issues.
+Baking food is going to be a main way of cooking, because low gravity means no frying or boiling.
 When we bake, we might be using high-altitude versions of recipies, as the air pressure is likely to be lower than on Earth.